the-craft-beer-foundation/white-paper/README.md

 cared enough to back the comment with what would be a limited supply of token, as well as the fact that a token transfer can be verified as coming from real people rather than robots.
 The right to post comments may also be purchased for some minimal payment, to cut down on abusive commenters.

-We envisage that the Brew App will have significant value (without network effects [[9](#citations)]) for early adopters.
-As the number of users increases, the platform will become even more valuable and attract a wider user base.
-And, that the rate of user adoption will increase as more users "hop on the bandwagon". [[10](#citations)

 #### Tokens for Craft Breweries, Venues and Events